 Planning for the future in light of history, contemporary example, current sensitivities to climate, sustainability, transportation costs, even the advice of ‘experts’ etc etc is all good.
 But if we lose sight of what we are in a confusion of bureaucratic flagwaving and tourism speak we do ourselves a disservice.

 State Highway One Hamilton Road Pukeroro at Racecourse and Hooker Roads on the border of two regional authorities Waikato and Waipa Districts at 8:11AM this Thursday the 10th of July 2008.

 Retail design perfection courtesy of the Sallies, Duke Street, Cambridge.

 Proud under her strenuous 24/7 365 workload our lovely 100 year old ‘high level bridge’ – the Victoria Bridge – at 8:15AM this morning, Tuesday the 8th of July 2008, coated in frost and cloaked with Waikato River mist.
 At both ends bridge guardians, men in Hi Viz, responsible for the day-to-day care and safe use of our toanga stand in the cold air and watch.

-The sodium lighting of SH1 Victoria Street, Cambridge, New Zealand casts the shadow of the lytchgate porch gable at the south eastern entrance to St Andrew’s Anglican Church this evening.
+Above: The sodium lighting of SH1 Victoria Street, Cambridge casts the shadow of the lytchgate porch gable at the south eastern entrance to St Andrew’s Anglican Church this evening.

 Today was all about trucks and I went to the SH1 Queen Street, Victoria Street intersection looking for a convoy.
 I was a bit on the late side.
 There were plenty of trucks of all shapes and sizes but all seemed to be gainfully employed.